Dietary Fiber Profiling of Different Parts of Burmese Grape (Baccaurea ramiflora) and Their Application

 Baccaurea ramiflora, profiling, dietary fiber, Alcohol Insoluble Solid (AIS), extraction, purification, prebiotic, yogurtAbstract

-The present study was conducted aiming at isolation and profiling of the crude dietary fiber (DF) (cellulose, hemicellulose, and pectin) from different parts (seed and peel) of the Burmese grape; a local fruit containing numerous health benefits.
-The extracted and purified fiber was added to yogurt and the sensory quality of the potential prebiotic yogurt was assessed.
-Major parts of the Burmese grape are seed, peel, and pulp with a calculated portion of around 19.44%, 36.11%, and 44.45% respectively of the whole fruit.
-Alcohol Insoluble Solids (AIS) were isolated and found at a level of 51.80% and 72.48% in the seed and peel respectively.
+The present study was conducted aiming at isolation and profiling of the crude Dietary Fiber (DF) (cellulose, hemicellulose, and pectin) from different parts (seed and peel) of the Burmese grape; a local fruit containing numerous health benefits.
+The extracted and purified fiber was added to yogurt, and the sensory quality of the potential prebiotic yogurt was assessed.
+Major parts of the Burmese grape are seed, peel, and pulp, with their calculated portions being around 19.44%, 36.11%, and 44.45% respectively of the whole fruit.
+Alcohol Insoluble Solids (AIS) were isolated and found at a level of 51.80% and 72.48% in the seed and peel, respectively.
 The polysaccharides of the AISs were fractionated by extracting sequentially with suitable solvents into cellulose, hemicellulose, and pectin.
-The extracted pectin, hemicellulose, and cellulose were found to be 38%, 11.56%, and 40% from the peel and 21.24%, 23.36%, and 36.92% from the seed respectively.
-The extracted crude DF was then purified and the final content of the pectin, hemicellulose, and cellulose in the peel was found as 7.63%, 2.92%, and 32.19% and in seed 3.04%, 1.26%, and 6.34% respectively.
-Among all the extracted and purified DF, the hemicellulose content was the lowest and the cellulose content was the highest both in peel and seed.
-The purified DF was added to yogurt at a level of 0%, 1%, 1.3%, and 1.5%, to prepare a control and three potential prebiotic yogurt samples.
-Despite having potential health benefits of prebiotic yogurt, participated panelists preferred control one during sensory evaluation compared to the dietary fiber added yogurt.
+The extracted pectin, hemicellulose, and cellulose were found to be 38%, 11.56%, and 40% from the peel and 21.24%, 23.36%, and 36.92% from the seed, respectively.
+The extracted crude DF was then purified, and the final content of the pectin, hemicellulose, and cellulose in the peel was found to be 7.63%, 2.92%, and 32.19%, and in the seed to be 3.04%, 1.26%, and 6.34%, respectively.
+Among all the extracted and purified DF, the hemicellulose content was the lowest, and the cellulose content was the highest both in the peel and the seed.
+The purified DF was added to yogurt at levels of 0%, 1%, 1.3%, and 1.5%, to prepare a control and three potential prebiotic yogurt samples.
+Despite having potential health benefits of prebiotic yogurt, the participating panelists preferred the control one during sensory evaluation compared to the dietary fiber-added yogurt.

 Downloads